GeorgeHoneywood/GeorgeHoneywood/README.md

 While at Cudo I mostly worked on their Node.js API, but did quite a lot of frontend work in Vue too.
 I also helped develop their first Go based microservice — Go is now probably my favourite language.
 Previously I've worked as a Junior Systems Administrator in the Royal Holloway Particle Physics Department, where I helped to monitor and manage their compute and storage clusters (200+ nodes).

 When I'm not working I like to spend time contributing to OpenStreetMap, or getting lost in the countryside.
-I am a big fan of FOSS, and like to help out where I can!
+I am a big fan of FOSS, and help out where I can!

 <!--
 **GeorgeHoneywood/GeorgeHoneywood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.